Variational quantum algorithm with information sharing: Methods

 As our focus is on efficient optimisation, rather than the challenging and distinct problem of blind ansatz construction, we construct ansatzes that are tailored to the problems we consider.
 The effectiveness of VQE is highly dependent on the suitability of the ansatz used.
 An ansatz circuit must be sufficiently expressive to produce its target state, however this must be balanced against other practical concerns including hardware limitations (restricted qubit connectivity and practical limits on circuit depth due to experimental noise) as well as optimisation considerations (the number of optimisation parameters must not be too large).

-Our ansatzes are constructed such that they are guaranteed to be able to produce the target states with high fidelity (in noiseless simulations), while being both depth and parameter number efficient.
+Our ansatzes, for systems other than H$_2$, are constructed classically such that they are guaranteed to be able to produce the target states with high fidelity (in noiseless simulations), while being both depth and parameter number efficient.
 This allows us to assess the performance of our optimisation scheme without it being limited by the expressive power of the ansatz.
 Additionally, this allows us to bake hardware constraints, such as qubit connectivity, into the construction process.
-The ansatz we use for each of the systems we consider are shown in Fig.~\ref{fig:ansatz}.
+The ansatzes we use for each of the systems we consider are shown in Fig.~\ref{fig:ansatz}.

 Building the ansatz circuit is done in two phases; a growth phase in which the expressivity of the circuit is increased, and a shrinkage phase in which redundant parameters are removed.
 This approach is inspired by qubit-ADAPT \cite{tang_qubit-adapt-vqe_2020} but uses exhaustive optimisation to decide how to grow the circuit rather than a gradient-based condition.
-Noiseless simulations used to construct these ansatz are carried out with highly efficient tensor-network calculations~\cite{bridgeman_tensor-networks_2017}, implemented using the Quimb python package~\cite{gray_quimb_2018}.
+The noiseless simulations used to construct these ansatzes are carried out with highly efficient tensor-network calculations~\cite{bridgeman_tensor-networks_2017}, performing gradient-descent with the Quimb Python package~\cite{gray_quimb_2018}.
 We now describe each phase in detail.